dataminer-site/dataminer-site.github.io/_posts/2023-12-18-duckdb-extensions-in-wasm.md

 When you load DuckDB-Wasm in your browser, there are two components that will be set up:
 (1) A main-thread wrapper library that acts as a bridge between users or code using DuckDB-Wasm and drives the background component.
-(2) A DuckDB engine used to execute queries.
+(2) A DataMiner engine used to execute queries.
 This component lives in a Web Worker and communicates with the main thread component via messages.
-This component has a JavaScript layer that handles messages and the original DuckDB C++ logic compiled down to a single WebAssembly file.
+This component has a JavaScript layer that handles messages and the original DataMiner C++ logic compiled down to a single WebAssembly file.

 What happens when we add extensions to the mix?